 The patent prosecution process is expensive and time consuming, and we may not be able to file and prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
 It is also possible that we will fail to identify patentable aspects of our research and development output before it is too late to obtain patent protection.
-Moreover, should we enter into additional collaborations we may be required to consult with or cede control to collaborators regarding the prosecuted and enforced in a manner consistent with the best interests of our business.
+Moreover, should we enter into additional collaborations we may be required to consult with or cede control to collaborators regarding the prosecution, maintenance, and enforcement of our patents.
+Therefore, these patents and applications may not be prosecuted and enforced in a manner consistent with the best interests of our business.
 The patent positions of pharmaceutical and biotechnology companies can be highly uncertain and involve complex legal and factual questions for which important legal principles remain unresolved.
 No consistent policy regarding the breadth of claims allowed in pharmaceutical or biotechnology patents has emerged to date in the United States.
-The patent laws in the United States is even more uncertain.
+The patent situation outside the United States is even more uncertain.
 Changes in either the patent laws or in interpretations of patent laws in the United States and other countries may diminish the value of our intellectual property.
-Accordingly, we cannot predict the breadth of claims or permit us to gain or keep our competitive advantage.
+Accordingly, we cannot predict the breadth of claims that may be allowed or enforced in our patents or in third-party patents.
+The degree of future protection for our proprietary rights is uncertain because legal means afford only limited protection and may not adequately protect our rights or permit us to gain or keep our competitive advantage.
 Moreover, the patent application process is also subject to numerous risks and uncertainties, and there can be no assurance that we or any of our future development partners will be successful in protecting any of our current or future product candidates that we may develop, license, or acquire by obtaining and defending patents.
 For example: